 Let’s consider lead generating next.
 Do you have enough leads?
 What bold vision are you using to generate leads for your Martial Arts school?

 Here’s a thought: You may just use a brochure created for student retention (mentioned above) to generate leads.
 Mail them out and drop them off at places where parents can take one.
 More importantly: Your best lead source is happy parents.
 They are a prime selling asset.
 Are you maximizing this asset through getting:

 1) Testimonial letters from satisfied parents?

-Let’s say you have set an objective of 4 intros a month.
+Let’s say you have set an objective of 4 intros per month.
 It’s the second week of the month and you have one intro.
 Should you be concerned?
-After all, there are almost two and a half weeks left to the month.
+After all, there are almost two-and-a-half weeks left to the month.